exakat/php-dictionary/dictionary.rst

 `Documentation <https://www.php.net/manual/en/language.types.declarations.php#language.types.declarations.union>`__

-See also `What are union types and how do you use them in PHP? <https://www.educative.io/answers/what-are-union-types-and-how-do-you-use-them-in-php>`_
+See also `What are union types and how do you use them in PHP? <https://www.educative.io/answers/what-are-union-types-and-how-do-you-use-them-in-php>`_, `New in PHP 8: Union Types <https://alexwebdevelop.activehosted.com/social/3fe94a002317b5f9259f82690aeea4cd.328>`_

 Related : :ref:`Type system <typehint>`